phlppnhllngr/phlppnhllngr.github.io/content/java/spring/Test.md

   - <https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/context/TestPropertySource.html>
 - **@AutoConfigureMockMvc** (🥾)
 - **@MockBean** (🥾)
+  - *Spring Test Framework includes Mockito to create and use mocks.
+When using @MockBean, we let Mockito create a mock instance and put it into the ApplicationContext*
+  - *The consequence is that we cannot share the ApplicationContext with other test classes* (<https://www.baeldung.com/spring-boot-testing-pitfalls#3-pitfall-mocking>)
 - **@DataJpaTest** -> Spring/Datenbank/Data JPA/Test
 - **@AutoConfigureTestDatabase** -> Spring/Datenbank/Data JPA/Test
 - **@WebMvcTest** (🥾)